A few weeks ago, Germany dedicated a memorial to Nazism’s first victims: the disabled. The people of Germany have come to terms with their past.

 By “Long Island” he means the Cold Spring Harbor Lab right here in New York, which was the driving force behind the eugenics movement in the United States.
 Between the turn of the twentieth century and our entry into World War II, America engaged in its own experiment in “racial hygiene.”

-between the “fit” and “unfit,” often defining the latter category very broadly.
+States prohibited marriage between the “fit” and “unfit,” often defining the latter category very broadly.
 They forcibly sterilized tens of thousands of people with the Supreme Court’s blessing.
 The number of those affected by what Chuck Colson once dubbed “Yankee Doodle Eugenics” will never be known with any certainty.

 What is certain is that, by the time Hitler came to power, the U.S. had been practicing the gospel of eugenics at home and spreading that message abroad, including Germany and, yes, among those who put Aktion T4 into action.
 As a colleague of mine has put it, “the demonic ideas about ‘race hygiene’ that the Third Reich put into practice were, at least initially, clearly marked ‘Made With Pride in the USA.’”